rkgofiitk/academic-issues.github.io/Topics/anonymousDonor.md

 Let us examine the effectiveness of CSR funding.
 The government of India enacted the CSR Act in 2013.
 It became applicable only on 1 April 2014.
 Tata and Birla Group of companies were funding education institutions much before independence.
 Birla Group established engineering colleges; among these, BITS Pilani is perhaps the best private engineering college to be in the top 1000 world rankings.
-IISc is the most well-known institute among several institutes funded and established by the Tata Group.
+IISc is globally well-known institute among the several funded and established by the Tata Group.

 The companies with